Bayesian Non-Parametric Inference for L\'evy Measures in State-Space Models: Supplementary Details for Analysis and Experiments

+where $t$ is the lag in the iteration steps of the Markov chain.
 The main problem is in the definition of $C(t)$.
-In the 1-dimensional problems, $C(t)$ is just the centered expected value of the product of samples at distance $t$ as shown below:
+In the 1-dimensional problems, $C(t)$ is just the centered expected value of the product of samples at distance $t$, as shown below:

 However, when the samples become functions, the definition of the product becomes ambiguous.
-Here, since we want a single scalar metric that measures the correlation, we use the inner product definition:
+Here, since we want a single scalar metric that measures the autocorrelation, we use the inner product definition:

-To simplify the computation, we assume that we can sample the functions on the same discrete axis $\{x_i\}_{i=1}^K$, and hence we may use a simple function or piecewise constant approximation for function $f(x)$:
+To simplify the computation, we consider evaluating the sample functions on the same discrete axis $\{x_i\}_{i=1}^K$, and hence we may use a simple function or piecewise constant approximation for function $f(x)$:

 Substituting \eqref{simple function approximation} into \eqref{inner product definition of the autocorrelation function}, we have the following Monte Carlo estimator:

 where $f_s(x_i)$ is the $s$th sample of the function value at $x_i$, and the mean function $\mathbb{E}[f(x)]$ estimate is: